 The town’s surrounding landscapes, otherwise known as The Moonland, has some kind of meditative power in them.
 You look at them from a distance and you want to keep looking forever.

 The Lamayuru Monastery, to my disappointment, also started charging an entry fee.
-In short, Lamayuru started giving stronger hints of an emerging tourist destination.
+In short, it started giving stronger hints of an emerging tourist destination.
 Busy locals moreover had no time to share a Happy Jullay and start an inviting conversation.

-To give you an idea, Lamayuru is located exactly in the middle of Leh and Kargil.
+To give you an idea, it is located exactly in the middle of Leh and Kargil.
 If Leh to Kargil is a 4-hour journey, Leh to Lamayuru is 2 hours, and so is Lamayuru to Kargil.
 It is moreover the last Buddhist town if you’re doing Leh to Kargil (or further towards Srinagar).

 What To See And Do In Lamayuru